Applications now open

-Those elected will join after the Institution’s Annual General Meeting in October and successful candidates will serve for the next three years.
+Those elected will join the Council after our Annual General Meeting in November and will serve for the next three years.

 Why you should make your vote?

-- IOSH’s Council represent the views of members of the Institution to the Board of Trustees, from both global and national perspectives.
+- IOSH’s Council represent the views of members across the globe to the Board of Trustees.

 - Council carefully considers information and evidence provided by the Board of Trustees in order to enable it to ensure that the Board of Trustees is acting in the best interests of the Institution and its members.

 - Council considers regulations made by the Board of Trustees in accordance with the provisions of the Byelaws, Rules specifically relating to Council elections, Vice-President elections and casual vacancies on Council, resolutions and proposed changes to the Charter and Byelaws.

 - Council also considers any other matters relevant to the business of Council, including scrutinising papers, leading discussions, and focusing on key issues.